FranciszekCzana/PlaybackResizeTesting/README.md

 On given action player goes back to the "window" mode.

 `ViewController` contains VideoPlayerViewController and a simple StackView with three UIButtons.
-Each UIButton's action does the same - resizing player to the full screen.
+First button resizes player to the full screen.
-There are three of them to determine whenever after resize UI is responsive or hangs were occurred.
+Second button seeks back player's by 10 seconds from its live state.
+Third button brings player up to its live state.

 ## Attachments
 `PlaybackResizeTesting Sample.mp4` - video showing the app behavior.
 From 0:18 app is barely likely to respond due to hangs